sehlen-bsi/botan-docs/auxiliary_documents/hybrid_tls_approaches.rst

 group and other implementations exist in field tests allowing for meaningful interoperability tests.

-Despite that, there are a few points to consider:
+Despite, there are a few points to consider:

  * Algorithm specifications may evolve during the standardization process: That may involve both the algorithm's mechanics as well as value encodings